openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * A mechanism for the Issuer to publish metadata about the Credential it is capable of issuing.
 See (#server-metadata)
 * A mechanism that allows issuance of multiple Credentials of same or different type.
 See (#token-response) and (#credential-response).

-The Wallet sends one Credential Request per individual Credential.
+The Wallet sends one Credential Request per individual Credential to the Credential Endpoint.
 The wallet MAY use the same access token to send multiple Credential Requests to request issuance of
   - multiple Credentials of different types bound to the same proof, or
   - multiple Credentials of the same type bound to different proofs

+The Wallet MAY send one Batch Credential Request to the Batch Credential Endpoint to request multiple Credentials of different types bound to the same proof, or multiple Credentials of the same type bound to different proofs in the Batch Credential Response.

 The Issuer MAY also request Credential presentation as means to authenticate or identify the User during the Issuance Flow as illustrated in a use case in (#use-case-2).